Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Comparing Graph-Based Text Representations

 A fixed-size data partition was taken from each dataset to conduct a fair comparative analysis among the methods.
 Thus, a training and test split was defined, consisting of 7,000 and 3,000 samples, respectively.
 For those datasets that did not have that many examples, i.e., BBC News and HND, 80\% of the samples were used for training and the remaining 20\% for testing.
 For all datasets, we randomly reserve $10\%$ of the samples from the training set for building the validation set.

-Since each graph node would represent a word of the input text, specific standardization rules are needed.
-Accordingly, the text normalization procedure encompassed lowercase conversion, punctuation mark and stop word removal, as well as removing any other non-ASCII character.
+Since each graph node represents a word of the input text, a consistent text normalization scheme is needed: We applied lowercase conversion, punctuation mark and stop word removal, as well as eliminating any other non-ASCII characters.

-Note that our TextLevelGCN experiments are built on the implementation\footnote{\url{https://github.com/mojave-pku/TextLevelGCN}} published by the corresponding authors, on which certain additional operations are defined for data preprocessing.
-These include the removal of every token whose length is less than three characters, the definition of a maximum length allowed for the documents to be processed to 350 terms, elimination of words whose frequency is less than 5, the application of a lemmatizer, as well as the definition of expansion rules for the removal of English contractions.
+Note that our TextLevelGCN experiments are conducted using the official implementation\footnote{\url{https://github.com/mojave-pku/TextLevelGCN}}, which incorporates additional preprocessing.
+This includes removing tokens with fewer than three characters, limiting document lengths to 350 terms, eliminating words with a frequency less than 5, applying lemmatization, as well as applying expansion rules to remove English contractions.